astroprofsmith/intromodern.github.io/_sources/c3fourvectors.md

 direction of Alpha Centauri.
 The events can be diagrammed as shown in {numref}`shipfig`.

-An observer that is at rest with respect to the earth will measure (evenually -- once all the rulers and clocks are returned and collated) a physical displacement in the $x$-direction of the distance between earth and Alpha Centauri: 4.2 light years.
+An observer that is at rest with respect to the Earth will measure (evenually -- once all the rulers and clocks are returned and collated) a physical displacement in the $x$-direction of the distance between the Earth and Alpha Centauri: 4.2 light years.
 There will be no physical displacement in the $y$ or $z$ directions.
-There will be some time interval $dt_\oplus$ that the earth based observer will measure for the trip.
-Since we know the velocity that the space is traveling with respect to the earth, the time it takes to get to the star in the Earth's reference frame is $$dt_\oplus = \frac{dx_\oplus}{v_{\rm rocket}} = \frac{4.2~{\rm LY}}{0.75c} \rightarrow cdt_\oplus = 5.6~{\rm LY}$$ Note that $cdt_\oplus$ has units of length.
+There will be some time interval $dt_\oplus$ that the Earth-based observer will measure for the trip.
+Since we know the velocity that the space is traveling with respect to the Earth, the time it takes to get to the star in the Earth's reference frame is $$dt_\oplus = \frac{dx_\oplus}{v_{\rm rocket}} = \frac{4.2~{\rm LY}}{0.75c} \rightarrow cdt_\oplus = 5.6~{\rm LY}$$ Note that $cdt_\oplus$ has units of length.